When it comes time to publish your written work there is a technical concern you cannot ignore. It is your book’s ISBN.

 The ISBN system is recognized in over 170 countries throughout the world and it will play a big part in your sales and distribution.
 First, it is a unique number that can be tracked for sales analysis and rights management.
 It can also be used to organize bibliographic data storage and library information management.

 ISBNs are used for a broad range of publications and media.
 They are not just for printed media, but are also used to identify audiobooks on both CD and DVD, as well as other electronic media.
 For example, computer software that is used for educational purposes and publications that have components which are text-based will need ISBNs.

 Products that don’t use the ISBN system include ongoing and unfinished work, like newspapers and periodicals.
 Other products that don't require ISBNs include personal resumes, advertising leaflets, printed music, art prints without text, and emails.

-Another option is to consider working with a publishing services provider, such as iUniverse or AuthorHouse, or a self publishing website like LuLu.
-These organizations exist to help new self-publishing authors and some of them may offer you a free ISBN in addition to the option of buying one through them.
-They make dealing with ISBN's part of their service.
-One note – whoever buys the ISBN is the publisher of record.
-So if you truly want to self publish and want to create your own publishing imprint, you’ll need to purchase the ISBNs yourself.
-If that’s not important to you, the publishing service providers can be a great resource for many things, including securing an ISBN for your book.
+Another option is to consider working with a supported self-publishing services provider or self-publishing website.
+Some of them may offer you a free ISBN in addition to the option of buying one through them.
+One important thing to note – whoever buys the ISBN is the publisher of record.
+So if you truly want to self-publish and want to create your own publishing imprint, you’ll need to purchase the ISBNs yourself.
+If that’s not important to you, the publishing service providers can be a great resource for many things, including securing an ISBN and barcode for your book.

 © Copyright 2018 Author Learning Center.
 All Rights Reserved